cheops-workshop/cheops-workshop.github.io/index.md

 Only original and novel work not currently under review in other venues will be considered for publication.
 Submissions can either be full papers (6 pages) or short papers (4 pages).
 The page count includes the title, text, figures, appendices but excludes the references.
 They must be submitted electronically as PDF files formatted according to the [submission rules of EuroSys](https://2022.eurosys.org/calls/call-for-papers/#submission_instructions).
 Accepted submissions will have to comply with the EuroSys proceedings format.
 One author of each accepted paper is required to register for the workshop and present the paper.
 Extended versions of selected papers will be considered for publication in the ACM SIGOPS Operating Systems Review journal.

+### Rights Forms

+You will find a link to the ACM copyright form on your paper's [HotCRP page](https://cheops22.hotcrp.com/).
+Once completed, ACM will send out the information and LaTeX directives (DOI, ISBN etc.) needed to complete the camera-ready version of your paper.

+### Camera-Ready Format

+You should use the `acmart` document class (<https://www.acm.org/publications/proceedings-template>, the same as for submission), as follows: `\documentclass[sigplan,10pt]{acmart}`

+As mentioned above, you will receive the instruction regarding some LaTeX directives (`\setcopyright`, `\acmConference`, `\acmDOI` etc.) after completing the copyright form.

+All accepted papers can use up to 2 additional pages for the camera-ready version, for a final limit of 8 (full papers) or 6 (short papers) pages, references not included.

+Note that Type 1 fonts (scalable) should be used, not Type 3 (bitmapped), and that all fonts must be embedded.
+Type and embedding of fonts can be checked with various tools including `pdffonts`.
+Page numbers should be suppressed.
+Make also sure that the PDF is searchable by testing the search function in a PDF reader.

+### Uploading Final Versions

+The camera-ready version of your paper and its LaTeX sources have to be uploaded via [HotCRP](https://cheops22.hotcrp.com/).
+As a reminder, the camera-ready deadline for all papers is March 13, 2022.

 ## Topics of Interest

 Submissions may be more hands-on than research papers and we therefore explicitly encourage submissions in the early stages of research.
 Topics of interest include, but are not limited to: